 - Imagine never drinking again.
 What emotions arise?

 - How would you deal with those feelings?

-- Who are your supports to help you get through whatever arises?
+- Who are your supporters to help you get through whatever arises?

-- Find other physical and psychological ways to take that aforementioned edge off.
+- Find other physical and psychological ways to take the edge off.

 - Learn meditation to ease yourself into a state of relaxation.

 - Attend self-help meetings.

 - Consult with individuals you know with extended sober time who have been through the ups and downs of addiction and can speak knowledgeably on the topic.

 A mindfulness-based concept called “urge surfing” addresses that dynamic.
 It was created by Gordon Alan Marlatt, Ph.D., a professor of psychology at the University of Washington and director of its addictive behaviors research center.
 Rather than suggesting that people simply resist the desire to use, which often ends up backfiring, Marlatt encouraged the practice of observing one’s feelings, breathing consciously, being aware of bodily sensations, and allowing the thoughts to flow through.
 These techniques and suggestions are good medicine when used with a desire for well-being.